 Purchasing Computer and Computer-related Infrastructure

-Integrated Administrative Computing Solutions Desktop and Server Support (IACS DSS) will coordinate with the Desktop Support Liaison regarding all computing purchases.
-All attempts should be made by department leadership and the Desktop Support Liaison to plan, budget, and consult with IACS DSS for any computer infrastructure needs.
+MCS will coordinate with the Desktop Support Liaison regarding all computing purchases.
+All attempts should be made by department leadership and the Desktop Support Liaison to plan, budget, and consult with MCS for any computer infrastructure needs.
 Such planning should occur every year on or before budgetary reviews.
 Budgetary considerations should include additional licenses, new software licensing, additional client hardware, and servers.
-IACS DSS will provide guidance with regard to the need for upgrades or additional software purchases.
+MCS will provide guidance with regard to the need for upgrades or additional software purchases.
 Purchases must be approved and requested by department leadership or the Desktop Support Liaison.
-IACS DSS will provide recommendations for computer and peripheral purchases and will facilitate the purchases through the Campus Computer Store or outside vendors when necessary.
+MCS will provide recommendations for computer and peripheral purchases and will facilitate the purchases through the Campus Computer Store or outside vendors when necessary.

 Non-standard Hardware and Software

-IACS DSS is by no means obliged to install, support or maintain any equipment (hardware, software or otherwise) that is NOT considered by IACS management as “standard” and/or was not purchased by following the IACS support procedures.
-IACS has the right to deny installation, support and use of software, hardware and computer-related items that are deemed unnecessary, counter-productive to Rensselaer priorities or are used exclusively for personal use on Rensselaer-owned computers.
+MCS is by no means obliged to install, support or maintain any equipment (hardware, software or otherwise) that is NOT considered by MCS management as “standard” and/or was not purchased by following the MCS support procedures.
+MCS has the right to deny installation, support and use of software, hardware and computer-related items that are deemed unnecessary, counter-productive to Rensselaer priorities or are used exclusively for personal use on Rensselaer-owned computers.

 Submitting Support Requests

-All support requests for malfunctioning or broken computer equipment, software errors, software installation, equipment moves or equipment installation should be sent to email@example.com.
-All members of IACS DSS monitor these requests so it is the most effective way to obtain assistance, while allowing IACS to track and capture issues and resolutions.
-IACS DSS will make every reasonable effort to respond to support requests within 8-16 business hours with consideration to availability of staff.
+All support requests for malfunctioning or broken computer equipment, software errors, software installation, equipment moves or equipment installation should Submit a request.
+All members of MCS monitor these requests so it is the most effective way to obtain assistance, while allowing MCS to track and capture issues and resolutions.
+MCS will make every reasonable effort to respond to support requests within 8-16 business hours with consideration to availability of staff.
 Requests of high severity (equipment or services not working, urgent need on the road, etc.) will be responded to in the same day whenever possible.
-IACS does not support hardware or software that has not been purchased with Rensselaer funds without management approval.
+MCS does not support hardware or software that has not been purchased with Rensselaer funds without management approval.